kfahy/slack-disable-wysiwyg-bookmarklet/README.md

    $(".app__service .is-active webview").openDevTools()
    ```

-3. In the newly opened console window, paste in the script from `index.js` without the `javascript:` prefix.
+3. In the newly opened console window, paste in the script from `index.js`.